KRIISHSHARMA/5G_TECHNOLOGY_ARCHITECTURE_AND_PROTOCOLS/README.md

   - upto 4 BWPs in uplink
 - at one time
   - only one BWP ative in uplink
-  - and one BWP cative in downlink
+  - and one BWP ative in downlink
 - BWPs can overlap but active at different time

 ![Screenshot from 2023-11-24 21-24-54](https://github.com/KRIISHSHARMA/5G_TECHNOLOGY_ARCHITECTURE_AND_PROTOCOLS/assets/86760658/7ff3b5bb-a7fe-4043-a9e0-f34bd3cac8c6)